RylanGraham/rylangraham.github.io/research.md

 header-img: img/dublin.jpg
 published: true
 ---
-I have been fortunate to study at a number of universities across Canada.
-These opportunities have provided a broader understanding of planning in the Canadian context.
-My educational background is as follows:
+My education at the post-secondary level is as follows:

 | Degree        | University | Location        | Year |
 | ------------- |:-------------:|:---------| --------:|